Relocation Guide

 A path to an EU passport

-After 5–10 years (depending on country), Americans can apply for citizenship — unlocking freedom to live, work, and retire in all 27 EU member states.
+After 5–10 years (depending on country), Americans who move to Europe from America can apply for citizenship, unlocking freedom to live, work, and retire in all 27 EU member states.

 For most Americans, the combination of all of these is what tips the decision.
 You do not move to Europe from America for one reason.
-You move for the entire package.
+You move for the entire package

 The Reality Check: What It Takes to Move to Europe from America